nestordemeure/breviarium/data/english.md

 Do not accuse those things which are pleasing to the common people, whether vices or customs.

-If you have the author of some odious deed, do not offer yourself to fresh hatred, nor do anything by which you may seem to approve of the deed, glory in it, or mock those injured.
+If you have the author of some odious deed, do not offer yourself to fresh hatred, nor do anything by which you may seem to approve of the deed, take glory in it, or mock those injured.
 These greatly increase envy.
 It is better to be absent and pass over the deed in silence.

 Introduce nothing new in dress, appearance, or banquets.